 - If you have sustained injuries to your jaw, suffering from an intense emergency toothache, have a loose tooth, or a knocked-out tooth, you should seek emergency treatment.
 The majority of these indicators necessitates urgent care or emergency dental care.
 Our emergency dentist will perform all possible measures to protect your natural tooth from additional injury.
 Still, tooth removal may be warranted if the tooth becomes permanently damaged.
 Make an emergency dental appointment if you are in or near La Habra, CA and we will do our best to accommodate you on the same day.
+Get appointment for Same day Emergency tooth extraction, give us a call.
 Feel free to call us if you have any worries or questions regarding emergency dentistry or any other emergency services we offer.
-We will promptly respond.

 Oral surgery: What to tell us before tooth removal